bewlay/more-naval-ai/mnai_changelog.md

 ### AI
 * AI is now less eager to build super forts in unowned territory
-* Some tweaks to make the AI better at guarding forts
+* Some tweaks to make the AI better at guarding forts (report by Dominus the Mentat@civfanatics)
 * Tweaks to make the AI less likely to build forts in the city radius
-* AI tries to not leave it's city undefended if it has only one city
+* AI tries to not leave it's city undefended if it has only one city (report by Dominus the Mentat@civfanatics)

 ### Code
 * More logging, especially for AI, but release build log less